jakob-david/numeric_option_pricing/README.md

 ### Analytical Result

-Since there exists an analytical solution of the Black-Scholes-Merton Model for european options the price of the presented option in Table 1 can be calculated and is about $6.837$.
+Since there exists an analytical solution to the Black-Scholes-Merton model for European options, the price of the option presented in Table 1 can be calculated as approximately $6.837$.
+With the true value known, all subsequent numerical methods can be evaluated based on how accurately they approximate this solution.
+One might ask why numerical methods are needed if an analytical solution exists.
+The answer is that, while an analytical solution exists for European options, no such closed-form solution is available for other types of options, such as American options.

 ## Bibliography